aayushsingh7/aayushsingh7/README.md

   Hi 🖐, I am Aayush Singh
 </h1>

-<h3 align="center">A passionate software developer from Indian who loves to learn about new technologies and build amazing stuff. </h3>
+<h3 align="center">A passionate software developer from India who loves to learn about new technologies and build amazing stuff. </h3>

 <br/>